Baseball History for August 3rd

 TRANSACTION WIRE:

 1899 Baltmore sent Gene Demontreville and Jerry Nops to Brooklyn for Hughie Jennings.
-That trade lasted all of five days, when all three players were returned to their prior teams.
+That trade lasted all of two days, when all three players were returned to their prior teams.
 (When is a trade not a trade?)

 1960 Detroit sent manager Jimmy Dykes to the Indians for their manager, Joe Gordon.